fuzziqersoftware/gctools/README.md

 #### Getting sequence.barc from Pikmin

 You'll have to manually extract the BARC data from default.dol (it's embedded somewhere in there).
 Open up default.dol in a hex editor and search for the ASCII string "BARC----".
 Starting at the location where you found "BARC----", copy at least 0x400 bytes out of default.dol and save it as sequence.barc in the SndData/Seqs/ directory.
 Now you should be able to run smsdumpbanks and smssynth using the Pikmin sound data. `--audiores-directory` should point to the SndData directory from the Pikmin disc (with sequence.barc manually added).

+#### Getting Banks directory from Mario Kart: Double Dash

+After extracting the AudioRes directory, just rename the Waves subdirectory to Banks.